Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 6. Technology: Design and implementation of an integrated risk management solution (IRMS) architecture or an integrated risk management framework

-To fully evaluate risk, organizations require an integrated view across all business units and risk and compliance functions, as well as key business partners, and supply chains.
-Security teams need to have enterprise-wide transparency to identify different types of risk, including financial risk and operational risk.
-In all, this actionable definition describes IRM as a reconfiguration of legacy GRC activities using a risk-aware culture and enabling technologies that improve decision-making and performance.
+Organizations require an integrated view across all business units, risk and compliance functions, key business partners, and supply chains to fully evaluate risk.
+Security teams need enterprise-wide transparency to identify different types of risk, including financial and operational risks.
+This actionable definition describes IRM as reconfiguring legacy GRC activities using a risk-aware culture and enabling technologies that improve decision-making and performance.

 See Also: Integrated Risk Management